University of North Carolina at Chapel Hill student housing: Olde Campus Lower Quad

-McClinton Residence Hall, built in 1924, is located on the corner of Country Club Rd and Raleigh St. The building is all-female and hosts about 100 residents on three floors with has corridor-style hallways, an elevator, two stairwells, a kitchen with an ice machine, a TV room, lounges, and vending machines.
-The building is equipped with smoke detectors, alarms, a sprinkler system and central air-conditioning.
-McClinton and Graham residence halls are connected by lounges and a breezeway.
+McClinton Residence Hall, built in 1924, is located on the corner of Country Club Rd and Raleigh St. The building is all-female and hosts about 100 residents on three floors.

-McClinton Residence Hall was formerly named after Charles Brantley Aycock (1859–1912) from the Class of 1880.
+McClinton Residence Hall was formerly named after Charles Brantley Aycock (1859–1912) from the class of 1880.
 He was the superintendent of Jayne Couth schools and was an attorney.
-He became the Governor of North Carolina from 1901-1905.
-Due to Aycock's ties with white supremacy, UNC renamed the building to Residence Hall One in 2020 before renaming it on honor of Hortense McClinton (born 1918), the campus's first African American faculty member.
+He became the governor of North Carolina from 1901 to 1905.
+Due to Aycock's ties with white supremacy, UNC renamed the building to Residence Hall One in 2020 before renaming it on honour of Hortense McClinton (born 1918), the campus's first African American faculty member.